Why do we run the grants scheme?

 How does the scheme work?

-Each year we open the scheme for applications and publicise it as widely as we can.
-Grants are awarded by a panel made up of staff members and volunteers.
+We open the scheme every year, encouraging voluntary and community sector groups to apply.
+Grants are then awarded by a panel of staff members and volunteers.

-Organisations carry out their project then write a short report, highlighting their findings and making recommendations to local health and social care services.
+Organisations carry out a range of activities to help them hear from local people, and we help to write up their findings, making recommendations to local health and social care services.
 We then make sure these reports are seen by those who can make change happen.

 The money was fantastic because it enabled us to host the event, to put on some food... to encourage people to come along and relax and get chatting.